JL-14/viking-experience-uk/README.md

 4. At the smallest screen sizes (<400px) the edges of the header bar and footer bar are cropped -outside the on-screen display so does not affect user experience.

--The issue will be addressed in future versions.
+- The issue will be addressed in future versions.

 ### Solved Bugs
 - A number of bugs were solved throughout the design of the website, on a running basis.